classroomtechtools/managebac_openapply_to_gsheets/README.md

 Once you have the data in a spreadsheet, you can rearrange the columns, add header row, or add columns.
 Subsequent updates (either full or incremental) will track to the new location.

-You can also use it as a source for Google Data Studio, see section below for further details.
+You can also use it as a source for Google Data Studio, see [example](https://github.com/classroomtechtools/managebac_openapply_to_gsheets/blob/main/examples/DataStudio.md) for further details.

 You can set up triggers to run.
 The author suggests having the full updates run once a week, and the incremental ones run once per hour.
 (Incremental updates are not available on every endpoint, but where available take up far less than bandwidth and do not overwhelm servers with requests.)